cevadtokatli/slider/README.md

 * It can be a `ul` or `ol` element.
 * It can be placed anywhere in the `body`.
 * List is updated when the index is changed.
-* Assigns `ms-active` class to list element that holds the current index.
+* Assigns `ct-s-active` class to list element that holds the current index.

 ```html
 <div id="slider">